 What is a leaky building?

 A leaky building is one where moisture gets between the exterior cladding of the house and the inside walls.
-The walls can potentially rot, and dangerous fungus can grow and cause structural problems for the building and health problems for those who live there.
+The walls can potentially rot, and dangerous mould can grow and cause structural problems for the building and health problems for those who live there.

 Buildings that have a high risk of leaking were mostly built between the late 1980s and the mid-2000s, using plaster-style monolithic cladding systems.
 The exterior walls typically have an unbroken or smooth appearance.
-Other indicators can include a building with no flashings around windows and a flat roof.
+Other indicators can include a building with no eves, no flashings around windows and a flat roof.